164cm to Inches and Feet: A practical guide to Height Conversion

 Understanding height conversions is crucial for various reasons, from international travel and online shopping to simply understanding global height standards.
-This comprehensive guide will walk you through converting 164 centimeters (cm) to inches and feet, explaining the process in detail and providing additional insights into metric and imperial measurement systems.
+This practical guide will walk you through converting 164 centimeters (cm) to inches and feet, explaining the process in detail and providing additional insights into metric and imperial measurement systems.
 We'll also explore the significance of understanding height conversions and debunk common misconceptions.
 By the end, you'll not only know the precise conversion of 164cm but also have a solid grasp of the underlying principles.

 Understanding Metric and Imperial Systems